Introducing The Creator of Ethereum

 Buterin is a Russian-Canadian programmer and writer who took a strong interest in Bitcoin and cryptocurrency in 2011.
 He soon after co-founded Bitcoin Magazine and has steadily become a household name in the crypto-world, with good reason.

 In November 2013, at the age of 19, he wrote and released his White Paper for Ethereum.
 Since then Buterin’s vision is evident in a multitude of game-changing ways; from cryptocurrency and gaming to new forms of data storage.
 At the time of this article, Ethereum was holding steady at the #2 cryptocurrency on Coinmarketcap with a price of $269.63 and current market cap of over $28 billion.

 Ethereum has combined blockchain with its bespoke system of smart-contracts.
 The essence of Ethereum’s decentralized platform is a worldwide computer that can help users develop any kind of decentralized application.
 Programs on Ethereum run using its cryptocurrency Ether.
 Ether provides the “gas” to run programs.
-Also, it now trades like other cryptocurrencies are.
+Also, it now trades like other cryptocurrencies on exchanges.

-Presently Buterin is the leader of Ethereum’s research team which continues to work on the future of Ethereum protocols.
+Presently, Vitalik Buterin is the leader of Ethereum’s research team which continues to work on the future of Ethereum protocols.

 It is clear that Buterin was immediately captivated by Bitcoin’s ingenious application of blockchain and cryptocurrency.
 But more than that, Buterin reviled the pernicious power structures that contribute to inequality and exploitation.
 He, therefore, imagined decentralized systems as a solution to the problem.

 “I saw everything to do with either government regulation or corporate control as just being plain evil.
 And I assumed that people in those institutions were kind of like Mr. Burns, sitting behind their desks saying, ‘Excellent.
 How can I screw a thousand people over this time.”Buterin